 Tip 2: Always have water close to you and drink a lot.
 It helps your voice.
 We use it a lot and will force you to take breaks to go to the bathroom.

 Tip 3: Set aside times to eat as if you were away from home.
-If necessary, mark your meal times on the calendar and keep them without paralleling work.
+If necessary, schedule your meal times on the calendar and keep them without paralleling work.

-Even if you take the time to eat, food availability may be impaired.
-It is common for us to think that if we are going to be at home, we will make food.
-It is common for us to forget about that too, or end up not having time to prepare the right food for our lifestyle, in this, you can fall into the trap of making improvised snacks, and not thinking very well about what you’re eating.
+Even if you take the time to eat, food availability may be a problem.
+It is common for us to think that if we are going to be at home, we will cook our own food.
+But we can easily end up forgetting about that, or not having time to prepare a healthy meal, and fall in the trap of having improvised snacks.

 Tip 4: Consider (within the limits of the security measures of the current situation in the world we are living in) buying the right food or ordering food.
 Another option is to prepare your meals the night before.
 Think calmly about your menu helps you to eat better.